 Tracheostomy Suctioning

-This type requires the use of a sterile suction catheter, which is inserted through the tracheostomy tube in order to help remove secretions from the airway.
+Using a sterile technique, a suction catheter is passed through the tracheostomy tube to remove secretions from the trachea and ensure the patency of the artificial airway.

 1. How can you prevent hypoxemia during suctioning?